-The 27th United Nations Climate Change Conference (COP27) will be held in Sharm El Sheikh, Egypt from 6 to 18 November 2022.
-In line with the COP27 Presidency's priorities, the African COP presents a strategic opportunity to accelerate implementation across development and climate priority areas, where renewable energy can play a central role.
-With shifting narratives and crises necessitating short-term responses, IRENA will strive to maintain the focus on a renewables-based energy transition as a solution for multiple problems, notably energy security, energy access and job creation.
-Consolidating climate action to harness immense renewable potential on the continent will help achieve multiple priorities across mitigation and adaptation and resilience, such as universal access and areas like agriculture, water, health and education.
-IRENA is therefore supporting the Egyptian COP27 Presidency to promote the acceleration of energy transitions in Africa and beyond by showcasing its work on green hydrogen, just transitions, adaptation and resilience, urban cities, and investment and project facilitation, among others.
+The 27th United Nations Climate Change Conference (COP27) was held in Sharm El Sheikh, Egypt from 6 to 18 November 2022.
+In line with the COP27 Presidency's priorities, the African COP presented a strategic opportunity to accelerate implementation across development and climate priority areas, where renewable energy can play a central role.
+With shifting narratives and crises necessitating short-term responses, IRENA strove to maintain the focus on a renewables-based energy transition as a solution for multiple problems, notably energy security, energy access and job creation.
+Consolidating climate action to harness immense renewable potential on the continent will help achieve multiple priorities across mitigation and adaptation and resilience, such as universal access and areas like agriculture, water, health, and education.
+IRENA therefore supported the Egyptian COP27 Presidency to promote the acceleration of energy transitions in Africa and beyond by showcasing its work on green hydrogen, just transitions, adaptation and resilience, urban cities, and investment and project facilitation, among others.

-At COP27, IRENA will host and organise events that highlight these topics to promote the sharing of knowledge and mobilise investment for energy transitions.
-For example, as the lead of energy within the Marrakech Partnership for Global Climate Action, IRENA will coordinate the Energy Action Event on Energy Day to be held on 15 November 2022, which will highlight signals of progress in the energy transition and explore how to accelerate solutions with speed, scale, and justice.
-IRENA will also organise a joint official side event with REN21 and Sustainable Energy Africa on accelerating energy transitions in Africa with renewable energy.
-Finally, IRENA will have a pavilion at COP27 to showcase the work of the Agency and partners, emphasising energy transitions as a way to achieve climate and development goals.
-Events in the IRENA pavilion will convene Members, private sector, civil society, academia, and others from different sectors to provide a holistic and inclusive view on energy transitions, instilling the notion that all belong in this discussion to ensure a just and equitable energy transition.
+At COP27, IRENA 90 hosted and organised events that highlighted these topics to promote the sharing of knowledge and mobilise investment for energy transitions.
+For example, as the lead of energy within the Marrakech Partnership for Global Climate Action, IRENA coordinated the Energy Action Event on Energy Day on 15 November 2022, which highlighted signals of progress in the energy transition and explored how to accelerate solutions with speed, scale, and justice.
+IRENA also organised a joint official side event with REN21 and Sustainable Energy Africa on accelerating energy transitions in Africa with renewable energy.

+Finally, IRENA had a pavilion at COP27 to showcase the work of the Agency and partners, emphasising energy transitions to achieve climate and development goals.
+Events in the IRENA pavilion convened Members, private sector, civil society, academia, and others from different sectors to provide a holistic and inclusive view on energy transitions, instilling the notion that all belong in this discussion to ensure a just and equitable energy transition.